Nothing About Me, Without Me:

 Facilitate a level playing field—patients need to know they can have a role in treatment decisions and the healthcare team should openly acknowledge it.
 One way we’ve seen to help level the playing field is through direct-to-consumer advertising, which makes patients aware of treatment options that they can then discuss with their healthcare professional.
 Another way to facilitate a level playing field is via communities like those Health Union cultivates, to provide patients with relevant information from our community and from each other.
 In addition, leverage decision aids, as these are effective tools to help with facilitating open dialogue about individual circumstances.

 Taken together, all of these point to the importance of education and support that help achieve alignment between healthcare teams and patients.
-To learn more about the shared decision making model and to glean more insight from Health Union’s oncology communities, download Health Union’s free webinar, “Shared Decision Making Through the Lens of the Cancer Patient.”
+To learn more about the shared decision making model and to glean more insight from Health Union’s oncology communities, download Health Union’s free whitepaper, “Shared Decision Making Through the Lens of the Cancer Patient.”